-A game by Two Tribes for PC, Mac, Linux, PS4, Xbox One, and Wii U, originally released in 2016.
+A game by Two Tribes for PC, Mac, Linux, PS4, Xbox One, Wii U, and Switch, originally released in 2016.

 Despite its capitalization, RIVE is not an acronym, but rather a term meaning to tear something apart violently… which is a fairly accurate description of the game’s action sequences, although sometimes it’s the player who’s doing the riving, and sometimes he’s the one getting rived.